 - Pretty in Pink

 The theme can also be a chance to highlight a teen’s personal interests.
 For instance, if she rides horses, you can go with an equestrian theme.
 If she... loves to read, base the theme on her favorite novel.
 You can even go with a favorite color, song, movie, or sport to personalize the party.Continue to 5 of 9 below.

 Book the Vendors

-Since some sweet 16's are as elaborate as weddings, consider attending a bridal fair to compare prices among caterers, disc jockeys, and other service providers.
+Since some sweet 16's are as elaborate as weddings, consider attending a bridal fair.
+This is a great opportunity to compare prices among caterers, disc jockeys, and other service providers.

 You can save even more money by tapping into the talent that already surrounds you.
 A friend could help you prepare food ahead of time and offer storage space in her freezer.
-The birthday girl herself might want to download her own music playlist instead of hiring a DJ, or maybe you can take a class together and learn how to bake and... decorate a fancy cake.
+The birthday girl might want to download her own music playlist instead of hiring a DJ.
+You can even take a class together and... learn how to bake and decorate a fancy cake.

 06 of 09